David King (Dead by Daylight)

-David King is a playable character in Dead by Daylight, an asymmetric multiplayer survival horror online game developed by Behaviour Interactive.
+David King is a character in Dead by Daylight, an asymmetric multiplayer survival horror online game developed by Behaviour Interactive.
 He was first introduced as a Survivor in the game's fifth downloadable content (DLC) chapter, A Lullaby for the Dark, in July 2017.
 David is an Englishman from Manchester who displayed anti-social behaviour before being taken to the Entity's realm, where he now possesses abilities which make him notably skilled at protecting other Survivors and bolstering their chances of survival against Killers, rewarding the player for choosing an altruistic style of play.

 A downloadable update released in April 2022 revealed that David is gay, retroactively establishing him as the first confirmed LGBT character in Dead by Daylight.
 According to the game's creators, this decision was made to change and improve the game's lack of LGBT representation.
 The revelation of his sexuality was met with varied reactions.
 Nevertheless, he is one of the most popular characters among Dead by Daylight players and is consistently one of the most frequently chosen Survivors.

-Development

-Creation
+Appearances

 David was first revealed as a new Survivor on 25 July 2017, to be added into the game as part of the free DLC A Lullaby for the Dark, which also included the Huntress as a new Killer and Mother's Dwelling as a new map.
 The DLC chapter was released for computers a few days later on July 27, with confirmation that it would also be available on consoles at a later date.